 Both the CTA Green Line and the Blue Line elevated trains run through the West Loop, but walking is by far the most popular form of transportation—in good weather, anyway.
 Easy access to both I-290 and I-90/94 make driving easier for West Loop residents than it is for those living in other areas of the city.

 The West Loop restaurant and club scene is the hottest in the city.
 Randolph Street’s “Restaurant Row” is where you’ll find the latest in cutting edge cuisine, but traditionalists still flock to Greektown for their famous flaming cheese.
 Hip coffee shops and delis are on just about every corner.
 If you’re doing the cooking, many of the wholesale businesses in the Fulton Market are open to the public.
 For less adventurous food shopping, there’s a large supermarket and many neighborhood grocery stores.

 Shoppers come to the west Loop mainly for gallery hopping, but a few fun fashion boutiques have opened recently, and Greektown offers some fascinating shops and exotic wares.
-The neighborhood doesn’t slow down in the late hours, as well-dressed locals queue up at clubs like Chromium and Transit.
+The neighborhood doesn’t slow down in the late hours, as well-dressed locals queue up at clubs.